pyeve/eve-swagger/README.rst

 Copyright
 ---------
 Eve-Swagger is an open source project by `Nicola Iarocci`_.
-See the original LICENSE_ for more informations.
+See the original LICENSE_ for more information.

 .. |latest-version| image:: https://img.shields.io/pypi/v/eve-swagger.svg
    :alt: Latest version on PyPI